moby/moby/docs/sources/reference/run.md

 Your container will use the same DNS servers as the host by default, but you can override this with `--dns`.

+Supported networking modes are:

+* none - no networking in the container
+* bridge - (default) connect the container to the bridge via veth interfaces
+* host - use the host's network stack inside the container
+* container - use another container's network stack

+#### Mode: none
+With the networking mode set to `none` a container will not have a access to any external routes.
+The container will still have a `loopback` interface enabled in the container but it does not have any routes to external traffic.

+#### Mode: bridge
+With the networking mode set to `bridge` a container will use docker's default networking setup.
+A bridge is setup on the host, commonly named `docker0`, and a pair of veth interfaces will be created for the container.
+One side of the veth pair will remain on the host attached to the bridge while the other side of the pair will be placed inside the container's namespaces in addition to the `loopback` interface.
+An IP address will be allocated for containers on the bridge's network and trafic will be routed though this bridge to the container.

+#### Mode: host
+With the networking mode set to `host` a container will share the host's network stack and all interfaces from the host will be available to the container.
+The container's hostname will match the hostname on the host system.
+Publishing ports and linking to other containers will not work when sharing the host's network stack.

+#### Mode: container
+With the networking mode set to `container` a container will share the network stack of another container.
+The other container's name must be provided in the format of `--net container:<name|id>`.

+Example running a redis container with redis binding to localhost then running the redis-cli and connecting to the redis server over the localhost interface.

+    $ docker run -d --name redis example/redis --bind 127.0.0.1
+    $ # use the redis container's network stack to access localhost
+    $ docker run --rm -ti --net container:redis example/redis-cli -h 127.0.0.1

 ## Clean Up (–rm)